meaniebeanie22/meaniebeanie22.github.io/chapters/pieces-of-eight.md

 down to a more natural time, and I was once more in possession of myself.

-It was my first thought to pluck forth the dirk, but either it stuck too hard or my nerve failed me, and I desisted with a violent shudder.
+It was my first thought to pluck forth the [:dirk](https://en.wikipedia.org/wiki/dirk), but either it stuck too hard or my nerve failed me, and I desisted with a violent shudder.
 Oddly enough, that very shudder did the business.
 The knife, in fact, had come the nearest in the world to missing me altogether; it held me by a mere